 Medium : Oil on Canvas

-Raja Ravi Varma has been called one of the most important painters of Indian history.
+Raja Ravi Varma is considered one of the most famous Indian artists in history.
 His paintings are known for depicting Indian women, as well as episodes from epic texts such the Mahabharata or Ramayana.
 One of his most well-known works is "Shakuntala".
 Shakuntala is a character in the Mahabharata who pretends to remove a thorn while searching for Dushyanta.
 Varma's unique ability to combine European academic techniques and Indian sensibilities has made his work widely admired.

 2. Amrita Shar-Gil "Three Girls"